datalad-handbook/book/docs/basics/101-130-yodaproject.rst

          configured your dataset.
 If you want to re-read the full chapter on configurations and run-procedures, start with section :ref:`config`.

+.. [#f5]  Alternatively, if you were to use DataLad's Python API, you could import and expose it as ``dl.<COMMAND>`` and ``dl.get()`` the relevant files.
+This however, would not record them as provenance in the dataset's history.

-.. [#f5] Instead of using GitHub's WebUI you could also obtain a token using the command line GitHub interface (https://github.com/sociomantic-tsunami/git-hub) by running ``git hub setup`` (if no 2FA is used).
+.. [#f6] Instead of using GitHub's WebUI you could also obtain a token using the command line GitHub interface (https://github.com/sociomantic-tsunami/git-hub) by running ``git hub setup`` (if no 2FA is used).
          If you decide to use the command line interface, here is help on how to use it:
          Clone the `GitHub repository <https://github.com/sociomantic-tsunami/git-hub>`_ to your local computer.
          Decide whether you want to build a Debian package to install, or install the single-file Python script distributed in the repository.
          Make sure that all `requirements <https://github.com/sociomantic-tsunami/git-hub>`_ for your preferred version are installed , and run either ``make deb`` followed by ``sudo dpkg -i deb/git-hub*all.deb``, or ``make install``.

-.. [#f7] To re-read about Git's configurations and the ``git config`` command, please take a look at the section :ref:`config`.